-This guide is not truly ‘complete’ in the sense that I focus primarily on the modern era of comics from the late 90’s through the 2000’s.
+In the years I’ve worked editing and updating this guide, I’ve focused primarily on the modern era of comics from the late 90’s through the 2000’s.
 If you’re interested in every year of Marvel, I recommend ‘My Marvelous Year‘ the Comic Book Herald reading club that takes you through every single of year of Marvel comics.
 You can also check out the Ultimate Guide to Marvel Unlimited for the best available comics throughout Marvel’s History (for example, I find Age of Apocalypse worth its own guide), or the individual character reading orders below.
 For the most part the list below is for the Marvel Universe around the launch of Marvel Knights and up through present day.

 Otherwise, I believe the list is largely easy to follow.
 If you have questions, or guides you’d like to see, let me hear about it here.

 This list is continually updated as new events occur, and as new trades are released, so if you’re interested in the power of reading your Marvel books in a chrono-logical order, you can subscribe to the Comic Book Herald Reading Club newsletter.
 Or follow us on Twitter or Facebook.
 This way you’ll be the first to know when the guide is updated!
 Thanks for stopping by and happy reading!

 Dave’s Note: You do not need to read Star Wars comics as part of the Marvel reading order, and vice versa!
 That said, Marvel Unlimited offers a GREAT selection of Star Wars comics.

 * Marvel Ultimate Universe (2000 – 2015) *